 - Friendship (a sense of community and kinship),

-– Acknowledgement (“Hey!
+- Acknowledgment (“Hey!
 I exist, am interesting and share the same air as you.”), and

 - Collaborative Creativity (in relationships often expressed romantically).

 The question then becomes, why is this so frustratingly hard for some men to comprehend?
 Perhaps, I should rephrase.
-I don’t believe the issue is with men’s comprehension, but rather with their difficulty in tapping into their own needs and intuition (not easy for many us!)
-And then, relating that their basic psychological needs are not so different from ours.
+I don’t believe the issue is with men’s comprehension, but rather with their difficulty in tapping into their own needs and intuition (not easy for many us!).
+And then, considering that their basic psychological needs are not so different from ours.
 Makes sense, no?

 Women are deep, earthy, intuitive souls.
-This depth and intuition is why many believe us to be complicated.
+This depth and intuition are why many believe us to be complicated.
 When we connect, we connect on a soul level.
-Women look for and need more in our relationships and interactions with others- at once, both a spiritual and emotional exchange.
-In truth, it actually takes a whole lot and very little at the same time to keep a woman’s interest: friendship, mental stimulation, acknowledgement and creativity.
-But, it must be offered freely, sincerely and without hidden agendas and expected sexual favours.
-The very things we ALL desire- authentic unity and connection!
+Women look for and need more in their relationships and interactions with others- at once, both a spiritual and emotional exchange.